birajbhow/VRCapital.TradingApi/README.md

-# trading-api-exercise
-- Instructions to follow over email.
+- Check the word documentation for detailed instructions on how to run the application